rbrtsmith/rbrtsmith.github.io/_posts/2015-08-07-my-journey:-how-i-landed-a-job-as-a-frontend-developer-within-7-months.md

 I was recently interviewed by [Treehouse](http://teamtreehouse.com/).
 If you haven't already heard of them they're one of the largest online coding schools in the industry, Treehouse is the resource I used right from the beginning and I'd recommend them as the best introduction to web development you'll find online.
-In my interview I talk about how I came to discover web development and how I was able to land my first time role as a developer within 7 months starting almost from scratch.
+In my interview I talk about how I came to discover web development and how I was able to land my first time role as a developer within 7 months &mdash; starting almost from scratch.

 You can take a read of my journey [here](http://blog.teamtreehouse.com/robert-relied-treehouse-became-full-time-front-end-developer).